LLNL/blockbuster/blockbuster/src/sm2/README.txt

 3) play a sequence of frames into the window and get timings for large movies.
 (1 week) For langerGZ.sm, with blockbuster, I sometimes get 100-150 FPS using 85% of a CPU, and sometimes get 60 FPS using 45% of a CPU.
 Could be thread timing issues?
    OK -- the first pass completely serial, I get  51.6134 FPS using 85% of a CPU.
 Hmm WTF?
+   I notice that the fully buffered speed is 140 FPS, slowing to perhaps 130 if I add a crop() operation before each display();  So I can use crop and not recompute subimages when displaying movies.

 4) make #4 threaded (1 week)